open-energy-transition/form-energy-storage/documentation/00-readme.md

 - Renewable time series based on ERA5 and SARAH, assembled using the [atlite tool](https://github.com/PyPSA/atlite).
 - Geographical potentials for wind and solar generators based on land use (CORINE) and excluding nature reserves (Natura2000) are computed with the [atlite library](https://github.com/PyPSA/atlite).

-A sector-coupled extension adds demand and supply for the following sectors: transport, space and water heating, biomass, industry and industrial feedstocks, agriculture, forestry and fishing.
+In the default PyPSA-Eur version, a sector-coupled extension adds demand and supply for the following sectors: transport, space and water heating, biomass, industry and industrial feedstocks, agriculture, forestry and fishing.
 This completes the energy system and includes all greenhouse gas emitters except waste management and land use.

 Each of these sectors is built up on the transmission network nodes from [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur):